 Mio syncs the conversations your employees have on Microsoft Teams and Zoom.
-Once installed behind the scenes, our tech translates your Teams messages to Zoom Chat – and vice versa.
+Once installed behind the scenes, our tech translates your Teams messages to Zoom Team Chat – and vice versa.

 It grabs messages sent from Microsoft Teams to Zoom users and delivers them on the other platform.

 By embracing message interoperability between your two favorite platforms, your users can: